Jonathan-Sproule/FINAL_EPIC_HACK_PROJECT/Kerberoasting/environment-setup.md

 ```
 ## Configuring Active Directory

-Connect to the DC and upload the `setup-lab-dc.ps1` and `setup-kerberoast-targets.ps1` scripts.
+Connect to the DC and upload the `setup-lab-dc.ps1` and `setup-kerberoast-targets.ps1` scripts from the PowerShell dir in the repo.

 Open Powershell as administrator